rajforweb/TaxApi-Dot-Net-Core-App/README.md

 ## <h3 id="api-security-field">Api Security</h3>
-   TaxApi is Secure and only allowed to Consumer with having valid consumer key.
+- TaxApi is Secure and only allowed to Consumer with having valid consumer key.
 User without valid consumer key won’t be able to use this API and request will fail.
    Please use consumerKey as "f4b358d793ce4105b46d9f055cf53f79" to use this App.
+This is configured using AppSettings.Json.

    e.g. ConsumerKey: ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)`f4b358d793ce4105b46d9f055cf53f79`